False Pregnancy (Pseudocyesis): Symptoms, Causes, and Treatment

 What Are the Symptoms of False Pregnancy?

-In such cases, women feel signs and symptoms of pregnancy or rather, what they think the symptoms of pregnancy are, which is why they believe that they are pregnant.
-False pregnancy signs and symptoms include:
+Phantom or pseudo-pregnancy symptoms are usually typical.
+In such cases, women feel signs and symptoms of pregnancy or, rather, what they think the symptoms of pregnancy are, which is why they believe that they are pregnant.
+The Cleveland Clinic lists some false pregnancy signs and symptoms (4):

 - Missed periods